 As well as diet and lifestyle, our cholesterol levels can also be affected by having certain conditions such as familial hypercholesterolemia and thyroid disease.
 Hormones produced by our thyroid gland play a major role in the regulation of metabolism and aid the breakdown of fats including cholesterol.
 If the thyroid gland is underactive or overactive, the body’s ability to process cholesterol can be affected.
 Hypothyroidism in particular can lead to hypercholesterolemia, which is the increase of LDL cholesterol in the body.
 Our range of thyroid tests offer the ideal way to check your thyroid function.

 Because there are no obvious signs of high cholesterol in our bodies, it is really important we keep an eye on our levels.
-Our Medichecks Cholesterol Check is the perfect way to measure levels of triglycerides, LDL and HDL cholesterol as well as determining your risk of heart disease based on the ratio of HDL to total cholesterol.
-This test can be completed using our finger prick test kit from the comfort of your own home and at a special offer price of £29 for the month of October, now is the perfect time to check your cholesterol levels and take control of your health.
+Our Medichecks cholesterol check is the perfect way to measure levels of triglycerides, LDL and HDL cholesterol as well as determining your risk of heart disease based on the ratio of HDL to total cholesterol.
+Our cholesterol check also tests for Non-HDL cholesterol which is calculated by subtracting your HDL cholesterol result from your total cholesterol, therefore including all the non-protective and potentially harmful cholesterol in your blood.
+It is considered to be an effective marker for cardiovascular risk.
+This test can be completed using our finger prick test kit from the comfort of your own home, making it easier than ever to check your cholesterol levels and take control of your health.